SummaryRead the full fact sheet

 Some people are particularly sensitive to certain motion and very little may be required before they feel ill.
 Children between the ages of two and 12 years are particularly prone to motion sickness.

-In part, motion sickness is thought to take place when there is a mismatch between the information that the brain receives from the inner ear balance mechanism (vestibular system) and what the eyes ‘see’.
+In part, motion sickness is thought to take place when there is a mismatch between the information that the receives from the inner balance mechanism (vestibular system) and what the ‘see’.
 For example, if the eyes tell the brain that a person is stationary (such as looking at the interior of a cabin on a ship), but the vestibular system senses head movements (due to motion of the ship), then this is thought to cause a mismatch of messages to the brain and leads to motion sickness.

 Risk factors for motion sickness